-University Security monitors smoke detectors and will enter your room if the device is removed or triggered.
 Smoke detectors must remain connected and uncovered.
 Tampering with a smoke detector puts residents and the housing facilities at risk.
 Violations of this policy may result in contract termination.
 If a smoke detector is beeping, new batteries can be requested at the Stadium Heights Office.
-The smoke detector should not be removed from the ceiling and the battery should not be removed without replacing it.
+The smoke detector should not be removed from the ceiling and the battery should not be removed without replacing it with a new one.